 Citrus fruit is an excellent part of your family’s diet because of all the vitamins, minerals, and flavonoids it contained.

-Bear in mind that too much intake of citrus juice is not beneficial and cause discomfort instead.
+Bear in mind that too much intake of citrus juice is not beneficial and causes discomfort instead.

-Please leave a comment below of what you think.
+Please leave a comment below about what you think.